Inflammatory PCOS: What It Is, Symptoms, and How to Treat It

 How does inflammation cause PCOS symptoms?

-We want inflammation in the right amounts because it is how our body sends immune cells to help us heal wounds and fight infections.
+We actually need some inflammation because it's how our body sends special cells to help us heal wounds and fight off infections.

-For example, when you cut your finger, your body creates an inflammatory response to that area, bringing extra blood and immune cells to fight any bacteria that got into the wound and help close it up.
+For example, when you cut your finger, your body sends extra blood and immune cells to that area to battle any germs and help it heal.

 How does inflammation cause PCOS symptoms?